softbalanced/erc20-atomicswap/README.md

 1. The initiator creates the first part of the swap

     The initiator begins the swap by going to http://localhost:8080/initiator-create.html and locking some ether in a smart contract using a secret.
-They will then send the hash of that secret along and their Dash public key to the participant.
+They will then send the hash of that secret along and their Balanced public key to the participant.

 ![Swap Initiation page](doc/img/demo_initiate.gif)